-The other notable cluster of emission features (though individually less significant) is seen in the obscured observations at 5-6 keV (A, Fig. 5, bottom-left panel), is clearly visible in the corresponding RM (see Fig. 6).
-This is detected to be more variable/sporadic in the 2000/2001 dataset (D).
-The nature of these features will be discussed in Sect.
+The other notable cluster of emission features (though individually less significant) is seen in the obscured observations at 5-6 keV (marked 'A' in the bottom left panel of Fig. 5) and is clearly visible in the corresponding RM (see Fig. 6).
+This is detected to be more variable and sporadic in the 2000 and 2001 dataset (D).
+The nature of these features is discussed in Sect.
 5.1.
-The U3 data were previously analyzed using the excess map technique by Tombesi et al. (2007) with a different fitting procedure (described below).
-They report variability and modulation of a putative red and relativistically broadened wing of the Fe K line.
-In their scenario, the modulation was possibly due to the formation of spiraling arms within the accretion flow.
-It is worth noting, however, that the presence of this broad feature is not strongly supported by the analysis of the time averaged spectrum (R04).
-The recurrent, red-shifted feature reported in Tombesi et al. (2007) appears less prominent in our RM.
-This is probably due to the difference in the assumed baseline model (we assume a partial covering model for the continuum, rather than a totally covering one).
-Moreover, when fitting the continuum, we include a narrow Fe K α line in the model, rather than excluding the energy range where it contributes the most.
+The U3 data were previously analysed using the excess map technique by Tombesi et al. (2007) with a different fitting procedure (described below).
+These latter authors report variability and modulation of a putative red and relativistically broadened wing of the Fe K line.
+In their scenario, the modulation was possibly due to the formation of spiralling arms within the accretion flow.
+However, it is worth noting that the presence of this broad feature is not strongly supported by the analysis of the time-averaged spectrum (R04).
+The recurrent, redshifted feature reported in Tombesi et al. (2007) appears less prominent in our RM.
+This is probably due to the difference in the assumed baseline model (we assume a partial covering model for the continuum rather than a totally covering one).
+Moreover, when fitting the continuum, we include a narrow Fe K $\alpha$ line in the model rather than excluding the energy range where it contributes the most.
 More details on the comparison between our results and those reported in Tombesi et al. (2007) are reported in Appendix A.

-Features in absorption: The most recurrent features measured in almost $\sim 25\%$ of all the spectra are seen in absorption, between 6.7-6.9 keV (C and E in Fig. 5).
-This absorption component is clearly visible also in the RM (see Fig. 6).
+Features in absorption.
+The most recurrent features measured in almost 25% of all the spectra are seen in absorption between 6.7 and 6.9 keV (C and E in Fig. 5).
+This absorption component is also clearly visible in the RM (see Fig. 6).
 This is in agreement with results of R04 and M17.
-We also confirm that the feature's energy shifted by \sim 200 eV, from \sim 6.7 to \sim 6.9 keV, between the unobscured and obscured datasets (see Fig.5).
+We also confirm that the feature's energy shifted by $\sim 200 \text{ eV}$ , from $\sim 6.7$ to $\sim$ 6.9 keV, between the unobscured and obscured datasets (see Fig. 5).
 Taking into account the calibration problems highlighted in Sect.
-3.2, the net energy shift of the absorption line is more likely of ~ 150 eV.
+3.2, the net energy shift of the absorption line is more likely of ~150 eV.
 The absorption line at 6.7 keV is observed throughout all the unobscured observations, which span a period of about one year.
 Nonetheless, R04 reported a change in the EW between U2 and U3.
-However, it is worth noting that their analysis is most probably more sensitive to slight variations of the average values, while our analysis is more focused on searching variability on shorter time scales.
-Interestingly, we confirm the absence of UFOs in this source (Tombesi et al. 2010).
-The results of the blind search in the energy band 8-10 keV are, in fact, consistent with what expected for pure casual events (see Table 2).
+However, it is worth noting that their analysis is most probably more sensitive to slight variations of the average values, while our analysis is more focused on searching for variability on shorter timescales.
+Interestingly, we confirm the absence of ultra-fast outflows in this source (Tombesi et al. 2010).
+The results of the blind search in the energy band 8-10 keV are in fact consistent with what is expected for pure casual events (see Table 2).

 5.1.
-Possible Fe $K\alpha$ broadening during O1 and O2
+Possible Fe K $\alpha$ broadening during O1 and O2